sag-gov-integration-unit/webmethods-container-deployments/kubernetes/api_management/apistack-clustered/helm/README.md

-# webmethods APIGateway and APIPortal Clustered in Kubernetes - Using Helm Charts
+# webmethods APIGateway and Developer 10.11, Clustered in Kubernetes - Using Helm Charts

-This page will walk through the deployment of a realistic scalable API Management cluster in your kubernetes environment:
+This page will walk through the deployment of a realistic scalable API Management 10.11 cluster in your kubernetes environment:

  - 2 API Gateway runtime servers (clustered)
  - 2 Developer portal servers (clustered)
- - 2 Terracotta servers (clustered)
  - 3 Elastic Search servers (clustered)
  - 2 Kibana servers

 ## Prep steps